<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 CORPORATE TRANSACTIONS & COMPLIANCE BLOG

-By: Colleen A. DeVries, COGENCY GLOBAL on Thu, Sep 03, 2020
+By: Colleen A. DeVries, COGENCY GLOBAL on Thu, Feb 22, 2024

-The Delaware Secretary of State is so efficient that you can frequently obtain required supporting documents for due diligence checklists, legal opinions and opening bank accounts on a same day basis — often within an hour.
+What this is: The Delaware Secretary of State is so efficient that you can frequently obtain required supporting documents for due diligence checklists, legal opinions and opening bank accounts on a same-day basis, often within an hour.
+However, there are certain situations where you may not be able to get what you need on a rush basis.

 Delaware Certificate of Good Standing

 One of the most frequently requested documents from the State of Delaware is the Certificate of Good Standing.
-This certificate provides evidence that a Delaware company (meaning corporations, limited liability companies, limited partnerships, etc.) is duly formed, in existence, and has paid all franchise taxes due.
+This certificate provides evidence that a Delaware company (meaning corporations, limited liability companies, limited partnerships, etc.) is duly formed, in existence and has paid all franchise taxes due.
 Meeting these conditions, the company is considered in good standing in the State of Delaware, as of the date the certificate is issued.

 A Certificate of Good Standing may be required by certain banks to open an account, as a supporting document for entering into a lease or any number of other time-sensitive matters that are important to operating a business.
 For financial closings, a Certificate of Good Standing is often a required condition that, if not obtained on a specific date, can cause a delay in the closing.